peteroupc/CBOR/docs/PeterO.BigInteger.md

         string str,
         int radix);

-Converts a string to an arbitrary-precision integer in a given radix.
+Converts a portion of a string to an arbitrary-precision integer.
+The string portion can begin with a minus sign ('-') to indicate that it's negative.

 <b>Parameters:</b>

- * <i>str</i>: A string containing only digits, except that it may start with a minus sign.
+ * <i>str</i>: A string object.

- * <i>radix</i>: A base from 2 to 36.
-The possible digits start from 0 to 9, then from A to Z in base 36, and the possible digits start from 0 to 9, then from A to F in base 16.
+ * <i>radix</i>: A 32-bit signed integer.

 <b>Returns:</b>

-A BigInteger object with the same value as given in the string.
+A BigInteger object with the same value as given in the string portion.

 <b>Exceptions:</b>